-When it comes to filing income tax returns, choosing the right form is essential.
-If you have not done so, the IT department can reject your return and even charge a penalty for missing the deadline.
+When it comes to filing income tax returns, choosing the right ITR form is essential.
+If a taxpayer files a wrong ITR form, the IT department can reject the return and even charge a penalty for missing the deadline.
 In this regard, individual taxpayers usually have confusion when it comes to choosing between ITR 1 and ITR 2.

-An individual does not have to file ITR 2 under the following circumstances:
+An individual or HUF is not eligible to file ITR 2 under the following circumstances:

 Here are the key differences between ITR 1 and ITR 2: